 Nanjing Sports Park

-First opened in 2005, the Nanjing Sports Park was built for the second Summer Youth Olympics, attracting young athletes from all over the world during the summer of 2014.
-Covering an area of more than 400,000 square meters or 4.3 million square feet the massive facility features a 61,443-seat multi-purpose stadium, a 13,000-seat gymnasium, 4,000-seat aquatic complex and 4,000-seat tennis center.
+First opened in 2005, the Nanjing Sports Park was built for the second Summer Youth Olympics, attracting young athletes worldwide during the summer of 2014.
+Covering an area of more than 400,000 square meters or 4.3 million square feet, the massive facility features a 61,443-seat multi-purpose stadium, a 13,000-seat gymnasium, a 4,000-seat aquatic complex, and a 4,000-seat tennis center.

 Red Line 2 – Olympic Stadium East